 "To make a difference is not what is in your pocket that matters, it is what is in your heart that truly matters." - Dr. Cedric Habiyaremye

-Cedric is regularly invited to speak around the world.
-He gives talks and lectures in colleges, universities, and other institutions and various international meetings and conferences around the world as a scientist covering topics on global food and nutritional security and other related issues.
-As a motivational speaker, he transmits uplifting messages in relevance to real-life to help others rise above their circumstances and thrive for self-reliance.
-He is the surefire choice for audiences in all industries because his work focuses on what makes us all human: our incredible potential in life and business, and the obstacles that stop us from reaching it.
+Cedric's work and insights have been featured in major media outlets such as BBC World News, Forbes, Al Jazeera, NPR, Thomson Reuters, Yahoo!
+News, The Christian Science Monitor, The Spokesman-Review, The New Times, and many more.
+He is regularly invited to speak around the world.
+As a scientist, he gives talks and lectures in colleges, universities, and other institutions and at various international meetings and conferences around the world, covering topics on global food and nutritional security and other related issues.
+As a motivational speaker, Cedric transmits uplifting messages relevant to real life to help others rise above their circumstances and thrive for self-reliance.
+In 2020 he gave a TED Talk that attracted aver 1.4 million viewers and was also translated in 20 languages.

 LISTEN TO THE MOST RECENT PODCASTS